TRANS AM 101

 The Ford Mustang.
 The Dodge Challenger.
 The Chevrolet Camaro.
 Racing side-by- side.

-In a reflection of the ongoing muscle car battle for supremacy that has raged for nearly 50 years on tracks, in showrooms and in garages across America, Trans Am is putting the pony back in the paddock and back on the racetrack with the Big Machine Vodka Spiked Coolers TA2 class.
+In a reflection of the ongoing muscle car battle for supremacy that has raged for nearly 50 years on tracks, in showrooms and in garages across America, Trans Am is putting the pony back in the paddock and back on the racetrack with the Big Machine Vodka SPIKED Coolers TA2 Series.

 Road Racing's Future, TA2's Racecar

-The TA2 racecar is a purpose-built racing machine.
+The Big Machine Vodka SPIKED Coolers TA2 Series racecar is a purpose-built racing machine.
 Designed, built, and tuned with only one thing in mind—performance.
-With engines restricted to just 500 horsepower, longevity is promoted while not sacrificing performance.
-The TA2 racecar is built on a cost-effective platform, but it still produces speeds that are more than capable of raising eyebrows.
+With engines restricted to just 530 horsepower, longevity is promoted while not sacrificing performance.
+The BMVSC TA2 Series racecar is built on a cost-effective platform, but it still produces speeds that are more than capable of raising eyebrows.